kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 # Create your own language learning app using Python and LibreLingo (TDD)

-In this tutorial you'll learn how to use LibreLingo course data to create language-learning apps in Python.
+In this tutorial, you'll learn how to use LibreLingo course data to create language-learning apps in Python.

 We'll build a simple function that lists the audio files required by